History of religion in the United States: Since the Civil War

-A fundamentalist cartoon portraying modernism as the descent from Christianity to atheism, first published in 1922 and then used in Seven Questions in Dispute by William Jennings Bryan.
+A fundamentalist cartoon by E. J. Pace portraying modernism as the descent from Christianity to atheism, first published in 1922 and then used in Seven Questions in Dispute by William Jennings Bryan.

 Sidney Mead has argued organized religion met two great challenges in the late 19th century: the one to its social program, the other to its system of thought.
 Changing social conditions forced a shift from the "Gospel of Wealth" to the Social Gospel. the "Gospel of Wealth" was an appeal to rich Christians to share their wealth in philanthropy, while the Social Gospel called on ministers to take the lead themselves in eliminating social evils.
 The second challenge emerged from modern science, where Darwinian theory of evolution generated quite different religious responses among Christians in terms of biblical authoritarianism, Romantic liberalism, and modernism.

 As a result, mainline Protestant churches gradually shifted towards Christian modernism, abandoning their emphasis on the individual salvation of the soul and laissez-faire individualism, although Christian fundamentalists resisted this tendency and sought to cling to the theological foundations of Christianity to which the denominations have arguably begun again to return.

 Increasingly, the nation encountered new minority religions.
 According to historian R. Laurence Moore, Christian Scientists, Jehovah's Witnesses, Mormons, Pentecostals, and Roman Catholics responded to hostile comments by sensing themselves as persecuted Americans on the margins of society, which made them cling tightly to their status as full citizens.